sosise/sosise-docs/documentation/http-client.md

     console.error(error);
 }
 ```

-In the above code, if the request fails, it will be retried linearly every 2 seconds, up to a maximum of 3 times.
-If all retries fail, the promise is rejected with the encountered error.
+In this example, the request is retried up to 3 times in a linear interval of 2 seconds.
+However, if the response contains HTTP status codes 400, 401, or 403, the request will not be retried and will fail immediately.

-# HttpClientRequestConfig
+## HttpClientRequestConfig

 This interface is used to configure the request in the `request` and `requestWithRetry` methods.

 ```typescript
 interface HttpClientRequestConfig extends AxiosRequestConfig {
     returnInCaseOfStatusCodes?: {